 Some of these leaves contain phytoestrogen, and they help women with balancing their hormones after birth.
 However, some of them might be too bitter to consume, and you need to prepare a nice dressing to use them in your salads.

-Oats are also rich in beta-glucan, which increases prolactin and promotes the production of milk.
+Oats are a whole grain, and also rich in beta-glucan, which increases prolactin and promotes the production of milk.
 Because they’re so versatile, oats can be consumed in every meal.

 You can add milk to your oats for a healthy breakfast, sprinkle them over your salad, or use oats in a delicious stew.
 They get along with various types of food while providing healthy nutrients.